datanav/docs/gdpr-getting-started.rst

 Introduction
 ============

-With Sesam's GDPR Platform you can handle your company's GDPR responsibilities.
-This guide will show you how to set up processing of incoming data requests from the company's data subjects.
+With Sesam's GDPR Platform you can handle many of your company's GDPR responsibilities.
+For more details read about `Sesam and privacy <https://sesam.io/privacy/>`_ and `Data Subject rights that the Sesam platform delivers on <https://sesam.io/privacy/howitworks/technical-features.html>`_.
+Here you will also find information about pricing.

+You can contact `info(at)sesam.io <mailto:info@sesam.io>`_ if
+you want to talk about what Sesam GDPR Platform can do for your organization.
+Use https://support.sesam.io/ for support questions.

 Setup
 ============

-1. Go to `http://portal.sesam.io <http://portal.sesam.io/>`_ and click on sign up.
+1. Go to `https://portal.sesam.io <https://portal.sesam.io/>`_ and click on sign up.
 2. Once you have signed up click on ``New GDPR portal``.
 3. Fill in your contact and payment information.
 4. You will then see your GDPR portal on the dashboard.
 From here you can add members to your site and administrate your subscription as shown in the picture below.